Pages

 1991-1993

 June 1992 - President Ayaz Mutalibov flees Baku against the backdrop of increasing failure in internal policy and in Nagorno-Karabakh culminating in the Armenian massacres of Azerbaijani civilians in the town of Khojali on 26 February 1992 (613 were killed, 487 wounded and 1,275 civilians were taken hostage).
 The Popular Front of Azerbaijan seizes power and Abulfaz Elchibey becomes President.
-The CSCE (now the Organisation for Security and Cooperation in Europe, OSCE) sets up the Minsk Group, a group of member states coalesced to facilitate a peaceful resolution of the Nagorno-Karabakh conflict.
-The three co-chairmen of the OSCE Minsk Group include representatives of France, Russia and the United States.
+The CSCE (now the Organisation for Security and Cooperation in Europe, OSCE) set up the Minsk Group, a group of member states coalesced to facilitate a peaceful resolution of the Nagorno-Karabakh conflict.
+The three co-chairmen of the OSCE Minsk Group include representatives of France, Russia, and the United States.

 June 1993 – One year of unsuccessful rule by the Popular Front reaches its climax.
-The Armenian aggression against Azerbaijan over the Azerbaijani region of Nagorno-Karabakh results in the occupation of Aghdam, Lachin, Kelbajar, Gubatly, Zangilan, Jebrail and Fizuli districts of the Republic of Azerbaijan.
+The Armenian aggression against Azerbaijan over the Azerbaijani region of Nagorno-Karabakh resulted in the occupation of Aghdam, Lachin, Kelbajar, Gubatly, Zangilan, Jebrail, and Fizuli districts of the Republic of Azerbaijan.
 The number of Azerbaijani refugees and internally displaced persons reaches one million.
 Armed revolt against the Popular Front Government gains momentum.
-Amid imminent threat of civil war Abulfaz Elchibey appeals to Heydar Aliyev (at the time a Leader of Nakhichevan Autonomous Republic of Azerbaijan) to return to Baku and, using his rich political experience, address the dire situation and save the country from the outbreak of internecine hostilities.
+Amid the imminent threat of civil war Abulfaz Elchibey appeals to Heydar Aliyev (at the time a Leader of Nakhichevan Autonomous Republic of Azerbaijan) to return to Baku and, using his rich political experience, address the dire situation and save the country from the outbreak of internecine hostilities.
 Elchibey flees Baku.

 3 October 1993 – Heydar Aliyev is elected President of the Republic of Azerbaijan.